 Jonna glued wooden onlay ornaments onto the cabinet front.
 Then finished with chalk paint and wax.
 And voilà!
 A one-of-a-kind shoe cabinet.
-See the tutorial here.
+See the ornamental HEMNES here.

-You can also double it up, back to back.
-Like so, replacing the top and sealing the sides with wood planks.
-Lovely as a short room divider too.
-See the double sided HEMNES shoe cabinet here.
+You can also double it up, back to back, like the picture above.
+Replace the top and seal the sides with wood planks.
+It’s a good idea as a short room divider and space separator.
+See the double sided HEMNES shoe cabinet below.

 Recessed into the wall, with legs trimmed and the top replaced with a curved panel.
 Isn’t that neat?
 See it here.

-What’s your favourite way to personalise the IKEA HEMNES shoe cabinet?
+What’s your favourite way to hack the IKEA HEMNES shoe cabinet?
 Tell us in the comments below.

 Can I add legs to the HEMNES shoe cabinet?